Canadian Landmarks - 30 Famous Landmarks in Canada

 You can get a great view of CN Tower from Toronto Island Park, and it looks stunning at night when the tower is lit up.

-- Seven-Minute Helicopter Tour Over Toronto (usually booked)
+- Seven-Minute Helicopter Tour Over Toronto (frequently sold out)

 Hockey Hall of Fame, Toronto, Ontario